Forum Gallery Shop Sponsors Directory

 Location: Driving along in my automobile

 Yes VA, they did and cut it into 4000t sections to remove it in bits on barges.
 Believe it or not during recovery ops 4 ships ran into the wreck despite there being a huge floodlight barge and 2 monster floating cranes as well as myriad radar transponder equipped buoys and the coastguards in the UK and France asking every ship that went through the region if they were aware of the wreck and to keep clear!
 Every body I heard respond answered yes...... so you wonder how so many ships ran into it!
-A Carbon Footprint is the mark a lump of coal makes when it's dropped on the ground.
+2020 Pangea Green 1st Edition D240 New Defender 110 is here and loving it

 BoldlyGo